-A native of Tennessee, Rear Adm.
-Bryant Fuller graduated from the University of Tennessee with a Bachelor of Science Degree in Mechanical Engineering and was commissioned in June 1985.
+A native of Tennessee, Rear Admiral Bryant Fuller graduated from the University of Tennessee with a Bachelor of Science Degree in Mechanical Engineering and was commissioned in June 1985.
 He earned his Masters of Science Degree in Mechanical Engineering from Naval Post Graduate School.

-At sea, Fuller served aboard USS Charles F. Adams (DDG 2) where he qualified as a Surface Warfare Officer.
-Following initial sea duty, he was selected for re-designation as an Engineering Duty Officer.
+At sea, Fuller served aboard USS Charles F. Adams (DDG 2) where he qualified as a Surface Warfare officer.
+Following initial sea duty, he was selected for re-designation as an engineering duty officer.
 He later served aboard USS West Virginia (SSBN 736) earning his Submarine Engineering Duty Officer Qualification.

 His personal awards include the Legion of Merit with gold star, Meritorious Service Medal with three gold stars, Navy Commendation Medal with gold star, and Navy Achievement Medal with two gold stars.